With Imatest 22.2, a user can evaluate auto white balance (AWB) on an appropriate video file using the Color/Tone feature.

 Select the chart

-For more details on how to select Colorcheck regions, see Colorcheck
+For more details on how to select regions, see Color/Tone.

-Note that when selecting regions, the last frame in the sequence is used since that frame should be completely in-focus, making region selection easier.
+Note that when selecting regions, the first frame in the sequence is used since that frame should be completely in-focus, making region selection easier.

 The JSON output file will contain the following structure: